-- Optional Delivery contracts cannot be obtained for ERF projects that: - " are or were covered by an Optional Delivery contract or a Fixed Delivery contract obtained at a previous auction, or - " have been identified as forming part of a portfolio of projects used to meet contract obligations already committed to by the Applicant under an existing or previous Fixed Delivery contract. - Sellers and their associated entities can only have one Optional Delivery contract at a time for projects covered by ERF methods in certain method families that allow for incremental site preferencing over time (see the previous section).
+- Optional Delivery contracts cannot be obtained for ERF projects that: - " are or were covered by an Optional Delivery contract or a Fixed Delivery contract obtained at a previous auction, or - " have been identified as forming part of a portfolio of projects used to meet contract obligations already committed to by the Applicant under an existing or previous Fixed Delivery contract. - Sellers and their associated entities can only have one Optional Delivery contract at a time for projects covered by ERF methods in certain method families that allow for incremental site preferencing over time.

-Applying for both an Optional Delivery contract and a Fixed Delivery contract for the same ERF project
+Applying for both types of contract for the same project